NoeSamaille/sandbox/Prepare-Redhat-Openshift-for-Cloud-Paks.md

 ## Exposing Openshift Registry

-> :bulb: Target is to be able to push docker images Openshift registry in a secure way.
+> :bulb: Target is to be able to push images Openshift registry in a secure way.

 > :information_source: Commands below are valid for a **Linux/Centos 7**.